-This part might just be me cargo-culting, but I feel like even a startup quant fund needs a compute cluster.
-I once even heard a joke that any self-respecting quant should be able expand their computational needs to fill an arbitrarily large number of servers.
+This part might just be me cargo-culting, but I feel like every research operation needs a compute cluster.
+Any self-respecting quant should be able expand their computational needs to fill an arbitrarily large number of servers.
 The cluster I’ve just built is a low-budget clunker, made of a motley bunch of leftover and refurbished servers, linked together with parts off eBay.
 But I’m very proud of it!

 Maximum compute per dollar